-ALL is a rare disease in adults so it is important to be seen at a high-volume leukemia program like Dana-Farber Brigham Cancer Center where clinicians and pathologists are familiar with
+Acute Lymphoblastic Leukemia (ALL) is a rare disease in adults so it is important to be seen at a high-volume leukemia program like Dana-Farber Brigham Cancer Center where clinicians and pathologists are familiar with your condition.

 A diagnosis of leukemia is usually suspected based on symptoms and abnormal blood counts.
 If findings are suspicious, a patient will typically undergo a bone marrow aspirate and biopsy to evaluate the bone marrow (the blood factory) to confirm the diagnosis.